 Professional genealogists are expected to abide by a code of ethical behaviour.
-As a member of the Association of Professional Genealogists I adhere to their code which you can find here; and also to the professional code of the Register of Qualified Genealogists which is here.
+As a member of the Register of Qualified Genealogists I adhere to their professional code which is here.

 By discussing the detail of what you would like me to research before we begin I am enabled to estimate for you both the cost of the work and how long I think it will take.
 I will also give you a date on which I am able to begin work.

 To enable me to provide you with an accurate estimate I will ask you to provide me with copies of any information you already have, including any work by other genealogists.
 This is to avoid unnecessary duplication, which should save both time and money.

 Obviously I will do my best to provide accurate estimates, but sometimes an estimate needs to be revised, for example perhaps because of a delay in getting records.
 In such a case I will keep you informed and will not carry out further research without your written approval.